History of Section 8 (housing) in Timeline

 July 29, 2016: Housing Opportunity Through Modernization Act of 2016 Signed into Law

-On July 29, 2016, the Housing Opportunity Through Modernization Act of 2016 (HOTMA) was signed into law, amending the United States Housing Act of 1937 and making changes to several federal housing programs, particularly Section 8.
+On July 29, 2016, the Housing Opportunity Through Modernization Act of 2016 (HOTMA) was signed into law, amending the United States Housing Act of 1937 and making changes to federal housing programs, including reforms to income calculation methods, asset limits, and income review processes.

 January 2017: Small Area Fair Market Rents Program Implemented

-In January 2017, HUD officially implemented the Small Area Fair Market Rents Program (SAFMRP), which examines metropolitan area FMRs by ZIP code.
+In January 2017, HUD officially implemented the Small Area Fair Market Rents Program (SAFMRP) to calculate Fair Market Rents (FMRs) by ZIP code within metropolitan areas, aiming to help voucher recipients move into higher opportunity areas.

-In 2019, Vincent Reina, Arthur Acolin, and Raphael W. Bostic published an early examination of the new SAFMRP, finding varied results across different metropolitan areas.
-Dallas, TX, and Chattanooga, TN were the highest and lowest performing cities in the study, respectively.
+In 2019, Vincent Reina, Arthur Acolin, and Raphael W. Bostic published an early examination of the new SAFMRP, which found varied results in different metropolitan areas.
+The study notes that Dallas, TX, performed well, while Chattanooga, TN, was the lowest performing city.

 2022: Section 8 Voucher Usage in 2022

-In 2022, approximately 2.3 million out of 5.2 million households receiving rental assistance in the US utilized Section 8 vouchers.
-Landlord participation remains voluntary in most areas, although some states prohibit source of income discrimination.
+In 2022, approximately 2.3 million out of 5.2 million households receiving rental assistance used Section 8 vouchers.
+Landlord participation is voluntary in most areas, but some regions prohibit income source discrimination.
+Voucher amounts varied by city/county, unit size, and other factors.
+Recipients typically have 2-4 months to secure housing or lose their vouchers.